-National estimates of IPV prevalence vary because of a variety of factors including nonstandardized definitions and differences in reporting requirements, and estimates are believed to underestimate rates of abuse because of underreporting.
-Among respondents to the most recent (2016/2017) National Intimate Partner and Sexual Violence Survey (NISVS), approximately 47 percent of women and 44 percent of men age 18 years or older reported experiencing some form of IPV (contact sexual violence, physical violence, or stalking) in their lifetime.
-The prevalence of IPV in the previous 12-months was similar among men and women respondents (7%).
+National estimates of IPV prevalence vary because of a variety of factors including nonstandardized definitions and differences in reporting requirements, and estimates are believed to underestimate rates of abuse because of underreporting.7 Among respondents to the most recent (2016/2017) National Intimate Partner and Sexual Violence Survey (NISVS), approximately 47 percent of women and 44 percent of men age 18 years or older reported experiencing some form of IPV (contact sexual violence, physical violence, or stalking) in their lifetime.8 The prevalence of IPV in the previous 12-months was similar among men and women respondents (7%).
 Of those who reported a history of any lifetime IPV, approximately 20 percent experienced contact sexual violence, 42 percent experienced physical violence, and 14 percent experienced stalking.
-Based on the same survey, among men the prevalence of lifetime IPV (contact sexual violence, or stalking) was 44 percent, and lifetime rates of specific subtypes of violence was 8 percent for contact sexual violence, 5 percent for stalking, and 42 percent for physical violence in their lifetime.
-Prevalence of lifetime psychological aggression is similar among men and women (45% and 49%, respectively) as is 12-month psychological aggression (7% for both men and women).
+Based on the same survey, among men the prevalence of lifetime IPV (contact sexual violence, or stalking) was 44 percent, and lifetime rates of specific subtypes of violence was 8 percent for contact sexual violence, 5 percent for stalking, and 42 percent for physical violence in their lifetime.8 Prevalence of lifetime psychological aggression (7% for both men and women).8

-In terms of specific populations, reported IPV rates vary by race/ethnicity, sexual orientation, gender identity, and socioeconomic status.
-Based on the 2016/2017 NISVS, the estimated lifetime prevalence of IPV among Hispanic women was 64 percent, and approximately 54 to 58 percent among women who identify as Multiracial, American Indian or Alaska Native, and Black.
-Rates were slightly lower among those identifying as White (48%), and among Asian and Pacific Islander women (27%).
-Similar patterns by race/ethnicity were observed among men.
+IPV rates reported in studies vary among groups defined by race/ethnicity, sexual orientation, gender identity, and socioeconomic status.
+The 2016/2017 NISVS survey found slightly higher rates of lifetime prevalence of IPV among women who identify as Multiracial (64%), American Indian or Alaska Native (58%), and Black (54%), compared with women identifying as White (48%), Hispanic (42%), and Asian and Pacific Islander (27%).8 Similar patterns by race/ethnicity were observed among men.8

-Based on U.S. data from the 2009-2015 Pregnancy Risk Assessment Monitoring System, 3.8 percent of respondents who had a recent birth reported experiencing physical IPV before or during pregnancy, and 2.6 percent reported experiencing physical IPV during their most recent pregnancy only.
+Based on U.S. data from the 2009-2015 Pregnancy Risk Assessment Monitoring System, 3.8 percent of respondents who had a recent birth reported experiencing physical IPV before or during pregnancy, and 2.6 percent reported experiencing physical IPV during their most recent pregnancy only.104

-Adults with a disability experience higher rates of victimization compared with those without disabilities based on findings from the 2005-2007 BRFSS (27.9% vs. 17.7%, respectively).
-Women with disabilities reported a higher lifetime prevalence of IPV (25%) compared with men with disabilities (14.4%).
-Women with disabilities were also more likely to experience all forms of lifetime IPV than men with and without disabilities and women without disabilities.
+Adults with a disability experience higher rates of victimization compared with those without disabilities based on findings from the 2005-2007 BRFSS (27.9% vs. 17.7%, respectively).9 Women with disabilities reported a higher lifetime prevalence of IPV (25%) compared with men with disabilities (14.4%).9 Women with disabilities were also more likely to experience all forms of lifetime IPV than men with and without disabilities and women without disabilities.9

-IPV prevalence has also been found to vary based on sexual orientation and gender identity.
-The 2010 National Intimate Partner and Sexual Violence Survey reported the lifetime prevalence of rape, physical violence, or stalking by an intimate partner was highest among bisexual women (61%) compared with lesbian women (44%) and heterosexual women (35%).
-In comparison, 30 percent of bisexual men, 29 percent of heterosexual men, and 26 percent of gay men reported experiencing lifetime IPV victimization.
-Other factors are associated with higher prevalence of IPV, including economic insecurity (defined by household income),103, 105, 106 housing and food insecurity, and markers of socioeconomic status among pregnant women (prenatal care covered by Medicaid or other publicly funded sources, such as enrollment in the Women, Infants, and Children program).
+Studies indicate IPV prevalence also varies based on sexual orientation and gender identity.^{10, 105, 106} The 2016/2027 National Intimate Partner and Sexual Violence Survey reported the lifetime prevalence of contact sexual violence (rape, sexual coercion, and/or unwanted sexual contact) by an intimate partner was highest among bisexual women (79%) compared with lesbian women (60%) and heterosexual women (53%).106 In comparison, 56 percent of bisexual men, 60 percent of heterosexual men, and 29 percent of gay men reported experiencing lifetime contact sexual violence.106 Other factors are associated with higher prevalence of IPV, including economic insecurity (defined by household income),^{104, 107, 108} housing and food insecurity,107 and markers of socioeconomic status among pregnant women (prenatal care covered by Medicaid or other publicly funded sources, such as enrollment in the Women, Infants, and Children program).104